 7. Draw Up Your Marketing Plan

 - Cold calling.
-Visit restaurants, shopping malls and other places in your marketing area where paper rolls are used in significant quantities, and inform them about your business and product.
-Leave them a neat, concise brochure, business cards and contact information, and alway follow up later.
+Visit restaurants, shopping malls, and other places in your marketing area where paper rolls are used in significant quantities, and inform them about your business and product.
+Leave them a neat, concise brochure, business cards, and contact information, and always follow up later.

 - Make a visit to the marketplace.
 There is always a big marketplace in every city. assign your sales personnel to visit the marketplaces and give them business cards to hand out.